-Students will investigate the scientific principles, concepts, and methodologies required to understand the interrelationships within the natural world.
+In this lab-based course, students will investigate the scientific principles, concepts, and methodologies required to understand the interrelationships within the natural world.
 In Advanced Place Environmental Science, students will identify natural and human-made environmental problems, evaluate the relative risks associated with these problems, and examine alternative solutions for resolving or preventing them.